Dagurf21/thetoddle_3ja/readme.md

 Examples:
 - `generateUniqueId()`: Generates unique IDs for new boards, lists, or tasks.
 - `filterDataByKey()`: Filters lists or tasks by boardId or listId.

+## Extra requirements list

+- Loading screen.
+Which has a logo, text to say "welcome to the Toodler" and a link to the home page
+- Calender.
+Where we have a calender where you can see where each task for each board and list are assigned to which day.
+- You can also in the task view set each task to a specific day
+- Progress bar.
+In the Task view we have a progress bar for how many tasked you have completed.
+- After each task in a list is completed the bar fills up until full which tells us that set list is completed.